cilium/pwru/README.md

 and must adhere to the [Developer Certificate of Origin](https://developercertificate.org/) by adding a Signed-off-by line to their commit messages.

+## Community

+Join the `#pwru` [Slack channel](https://cilium.herokuapp.com/) to chat with developers, maintainers, and other users.
+This is a good first stop to ask questions and share your experiences.

 ## Logo Credits

 The detective gopher is based on the Go gopher designed by Renee French.